-At the outbreak of World War II, the residents of a small African American village in the red clay hills of north Louisiana could never have imagined that within months, the outskirts of their community would harbor thousands of men who spoke a dozen languages.
-In addition to these foreign tongues, they could never have conceived of the notes of an orchestra or the cheers of soccer players that would drift on humid breezes through the posts of a high fence topped with barbed wire.
-Exigencies of the war produced these peculiarities in the form of Camp Ruston, one of the largest prisoner-of-war (POW) camps in the United States.
-Located not in its namesake of Ruston but seven miles northwest on the edge of Grambling, the internment camp housed mostly German prisoners, with smaller numbers of French, Austrian, Italian, Czech, Polish, Yugoslav, Romanian, and Russian soldiers.
+At the outbreak of World War II, Camp Ruston, which would become one of the largest prisoner-of-war (POW) camps in the United States, opened in North Louisiana.
+Located not in its namesake of Ruston but seven miles northwest on the edge of Grambling, then a small African American village, the internment camp housed mostly German prisoners, with smaller numbers of French, Austrian, Italian, Czech, Polish, Yugoslav, Romanian, and Russian soldiers.

 Boot Camp and Wartime Prison

-The American captors observed the 1929 Geneva Convention on treatment of prisoners of war, and legitimate prisoner complaints were rare.
-Meals were adequate and medical care was provided.
+The American captors observed the 1929 Geneva Convention on the treatment of POWs, and legitimate prisoner complaints were rare.
+Meals were adequate, and medical care was provided.
 When not involved in routine camp work—such as cleaning and cooking—or on remote details, physical recreation was encouraged.
-Baseball, basketball, tennis, boxing, and especially the familiar soccer were favorite sports.
-A theater group that produced musical comedies for the men was formed.
+Baseball, basketball, tennis, boxing, and especially soccer were favorite sports.
+A theater group produced musical comedies for the men.
 Music was popular in the camp and resulted in a POW orchestra, band, and choirs.
-Art and hobbies such as woodworking were practiced.
+The POWS created art and practiced hobbies like woodworking.
 The prisoners were proactive in continuing their own education.
 Competent instructors from within their own ranks taught secondary school and college-level classes in languages (including English, French, and Arabic), math, business, chemistry, physics, history, geography, and art.
 They had access to books from nearby Louisiana Polytechnic Institute (now Louisiana Tech University).
-The American government, in subtle efforts to instill the values of democracy in the prisoners, provided relevant movies, books, and magazines to further this cause.
+The American government, in a subtle effort to instill democratic values in the prisoners, provided relevant movies, books, and magazines to further this cause.

-Louisiana legislators had lobbied for the establishment of POW camps in the state because of labor-shortage concerns of their constituents—mainly farmers.
-The shortage, a result of a high percentage of men serving in the armed forces or working out of state in well-paying defense-industry jobs, threatened sugarcane production in the southern parishes and cotton farming in the northern parishes.
-Internment camps relieved the shortage by requiring that enlisted prisoners perform such labor, usually on a seasonal basis.
-To facilitate the work, branch camps were created under each of the main camps in the state.
-Camp Ruston provided men and administrative support to branches in Bastrop, Lake Providence, Tallulah, and West Monroe.
-They worked mainly in the farming and timber industries but also on public works, such as road building.
-For their labor, the prisoners were paid in scrip that could be spent in the camp’s canteen to purchase coffee, cigarettes, beer, toiletries, and reading material.
+Camp Ruston also provided labor and administrative support to several branch camps, including ones in Bastrop, Lake Providence, Tallulah, and West Monroe.
+POWs worked mainly in the farming and timber industries but also on public works, such as road building.
+For their labor, prisoners were paid in scrip that could be spent in the camp’s canteen to purchase coffee, cigarettes, beer, toiletries, and reading material.

 Camp Ruston had no happy ending for the former owners of the camp’s property.
-Bowing to political pressure, the federal government reneged on its promise to return the land and instead sold it to the state of Louisiana.
-A tuberculosis sanatorium occupied the site from 1947 to 1958, and it later became the Ruston Developmental Center.
+Bowing to political pressure, the federal government reneged on its promise to return the land and instead sold it to the state government.
+A tuberculosis sanatorium occupied the site from 1947 to 1958, and it later became the Ruston Developmental Center, a medical facility for disabled people.
 Two of the camp’s original buildings remain and were listed on the National Register of Historic Places in 1992.